leangjia/blender_docs/manual/compositing/types/filter/vector_blur.rst

    Vector Blur Node.

-The Vector Blur node is a fast method for simulating :term:`Motion blur` in compositing.
+The Vector Blur node is a fast method for simulating :term:`Motion Blur` in compositing.
 It uses the vector speed render pass to blur the image pixels in 2D.